tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 kubectl get pods
 ```
 You should see a new pod named `cafe-gateway-nginx-xxxxx`.
+<mark> This is the Data Plane element we discussed earlier!
+The Control Plane was "waiting" for the Gateway object, which it now found and dynamically deployed this NGINX Proxy POD.

+---
-Let us inspect further into the Gateway object!
+Let us inspect further into the Gateway object we just created!
 This is **useful for debugging**, as the elements in the status section contain important indications, like:

 <mark>Did the controller accept this Gateway?
 <mark>Is it fully programmed into the underlying data plane (NGINX in this case)?
 <mark>Are the listeners valid and ready?
 <mark>Are any routes attached yet?
 <mark>Are references valid and conflict-free?

 ```bash